 |Average annual minimum liability premium||Average annual full coverage premium|

-Each insurance company sets their own rates, so car insurance costs and coverage options can vary widely by insurer.
-The table below shows how rates for different car insurance companies may compare, including liability-only and full coverage.
+Each insurance company sets its own rates, so car insurance costs and coverage options can vary widely by insurer.
+The table below shows how rates for different car insurance companies may compare for a sample driver with a 2019 Dodge Charger that drives 12,000 miles annually.

 |Provider||Average annual minimum liability coverage premium||Average annual full coverage premium|